 Sunset Heights Homes for Sale

-In the past this area had been an area of small bungalows.
+In the past this area of the Heights had been an area of mostly small bungalows.
 Rows of well maintained cottages and bungalows on nice sized lots.
 The image below is a renovated/expanded bungalow I sold a couple of years ago in Sunset Heights.
 The area has changed a lot though in the last couple of years. since it has become popular with builders and new-home buyers.

-Changes: In years past Sunset Heights wasn’t as desirable as other parts of the Heights, so new construction just wasn’t built there.
+Changes: In years past Sunset Heights wasn’t as desirable as other parts of the Heights, so new construction just wasn’t built here.
 This has now changed.
-Over the last half dozen years land prices had escalated so much, that Sunset Heights was one of the few affordable areas left.
-Construction has been booming for quite a while now.
+Over the last half dozen years Sunset Heights had become one of the few affordable areas left.
+Construction has been booming for quite a while now. and land prices have escalated.

 Sunset Heights has a strong Civic Association.
 They are always on guard about builders trying to change the nature of the neighborhood.
 Given the opportunity, townhouses would be packed into every corner of the neighborhood.
 “Protect our Neighborhood” signs were everywhere for a while.
 This has paid off; for the most parts developers have built nice homes in the area.